What is the Chinese Yuan?: Everything Traders Should Know

 Follow the DailyFX Central Bank Calendar for the latest update on central bank rates.

 Most traders may have heard of the PBOC, but it is not the only regulator with a say on Yuan rates.
 There is another regulator and one subsidiary of the PBOC that can impact the Yuan’s exchange rate.

 State Administration of Foreign Exchange (SAFE) is an administrative agency that develops foreign exchange policies and regulates the foreign exchange market.
 It is a deputy-ministerial-level agency and half-level lower than the PBOC; the latter is a ministerial-level state agency.
 The PBOC and SAFE combined is equivalent to the Federal Reserve in the US.

-Look for CNH trading ideas?
-Read the latest CNH weekly forecast report.
+- For Yuan trading ideas and technical analysis, view the latest CNH weekly forecast report.